nbuytaert1/apex-select2/README.md

 This is a fork of great [Select2 APEX Plugin](https://github.com/nbuytaert1/apex-select2) adapted for using with *Interactive Grid*.

 A demo can be found [here](https://apex.oracle.com/pls/apex/f?p=106000).
-Sample application to analyse is located in repository.
+Sample application to analyze is located in repository.

 ## Installation